natgo/wt-wiki-scraper/wikitext-transpiled/ground/BMD-4.md

 Gun itself can bring two different ammunition types into battle, although the choice are limited to chemical energy shells.
 The ammunition choices are: Slow HE (3OF70) , super slow HE (3OF32) and Tandem HEAT ATGM (9M117M1).
 It is only possible to take 4 ATGMs.
 Overall, it is similar to the BMP-3.

 HE shells are mostly designed to be fired in a mortar fashion and for comfortable use it is necessary to install laser rangefinder or to play in AB mode.
-Unlike with the BMP-3, it is also necessary to swap primary weapon to "secondary weapon" to be able to aim HE precisely.
+Just like the BMP-3, it is also need to swap primary weapon to "secondary weapon" to be able to aim HE precisely.
 The projectiles fall very slowly, but they are also very small and will often squeeze in-between ERA bricks and hit the enemy tank roof, causing overpressure damage and destroying the target.
 Overall, they can be used to harass other tanks out of cover (including ATGM carriers) or fired along with the autocannon to blow up light tanks in general melee range (although it is very awkward and slower than with the BMP-3).

 The missiles are launched at near maximum speed from the get go, which makes them ones of the deadliest at the rank (as many missiles at the BR start at around 250 m/s at best), but also make them mostly unsuitable for trick shots of any kind and require direct launch.
 Tandem missiles usually do not even require user to aim any more than in the enemy tanks direction.
 Missiles also have huge area of the blast wave, but BMD-4 cannot just destroy all of the surrounding cover as it itself is fragile and needs it to survive, so some restraint should be kept, at least until you are sure that it's possible to get away with such behaviour.